Mingyang-ZHAI/AI-Resume-Builder/README.md

 # AI Resume Builder

+**Note**: This repository is a migration from the original repository at [https://github.com/Mingyang096/AI-Resume-Builder](https://github.com/Mingyang096/AI-Resume-Builder).
+If you were following the previous repository, please consider starring this one to stay updated!

 ## How to run the application

 Here are the instructions on how to install and run this application locally: